Attaining near-ideal Dicke superradiance in expanded spatial domains: Abstract

 \section{Abstract}

-Dicke superradiance is the first example for collective emission that is the hallmark of light-matter interaction.
-Superradiance for arrays of inverted emitters in free space only survives at tiny emitter-to-emitter distances and requires interactions beyond the nearest-neighbor.
-Epsilon-near-zero (ENZ) materials are natural mediators for long-range interactions because of their infinite effective wavelengths.
-We study the superradiance properties in two types of ENZ structures, plasmonic waveguide and dielectric photonic crystal, and show that ENZ materials have great potential to realize spatially extended and near-optimal Dicke superradiance.
-We perform this by applying the method we derived to determine the occurrence of superradiance that is applicable to complex coupling cases.
-Additionally, we determine the role of quantum coherence in collective emission dynamics for the case of all-to-all interaction by numerically analyzing the emission dynamics of a few-emitter system.
-We also show that the maximum quantum coherence in the system can be determined using the maximum photon burst rate.
-The findings of this paper have prospective applications in quantum information processing and light-matter interaction, and they can be implemented by current experiments.
+Dicke superradiance is essentially a case of correlated dissipation leading to the macroscopic quantum coherence.
+Superradiance for arrays of inverted emitters in free space requires interactions far beyond the nearest-neighbor, limiting its occurrence to small emitter-emitter distances.
+Epsilon-near-zero (ENZ) materials, which exhibit infinite effective wavelengths, can mediate long-range interactions between emitters.
+We investigate the superradiance properties of two ENZ structures, namely plasmonic waveguides and dielectric photonic crystals, and demonstrate their potential to support near-ideal Dicke superradiance across expanded spatial domains.
+We employ a general method that we have developed to assess the occurrence of superradiance, which is applicable to various coupling scenarios and only relies on the decoherence matrix.
+Furthermore, by numerically examining the emission dynamics of the few-emitter systems, we distinct the roles of quantum coherence at different stages of emission for the case of all-to-all interaction, and demonstrate that the maximum quantum coherence in the system can be determined using the maximum photon burst rate.
+The findings of this work have prospective applications in quantum information processing and light-matter interaction.